michaljerabek/UXN/README_EN.md

     <li>
         <code>closeOnlyInLevel</code> (default: <code>false</code>):
-        <br> - It will only close the submenu, which is at the same level as the newly opened.
+        <br> - It will only close opened submenu, which is at the same level as the newly opened.
 This allows you to keep open the last submenu.
 See demo <a href="http://michaljerabek.github.io/UXN#6">#6</a>.
         <br> - Type: <code>Boolean</code>
     </li>